unitedstates/licensing/index.md

 > This work was produced by [Contractor Name] in the performance of a contract with [Agency Name] (contract number [contract number]).
 [Contractor Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).

-Note that not all data is copyrightable.
+Note that most data is not copyrightable as such, though compilations of same may be copyrightable.
 For instance, in the United States facts cannot be copyrighted.
 You should avoid implying copyright exists on works that are not within the domain of copyright law.
 However, use of the CC0 waiver is appropriate when there is any ambiguity.

 #### For Primary Legal Materials

 The courts have ruled that the law — i.e. edicts of government — is not protected by copyright (see Banks v.
 Manchester, 128 U.S. 244, 253 (1888) and other cases).
 This has also been [the position of the U.S. Copyright Office][5].

 For federal government primary legal materials, the language for federal government works listed above will typically suffice.
-For other aspects of law that do not fall into one of the categories above, such as standards incorporated by reference, we recommend the following:
+For avoidance of doubt, if the law includes components that may not clearly fall into one of the categories above, such as standards incorporated by reference, we recommend the following:

 > This work contains laws, which are not subject to U.S. copyright protection.
-Additionally, [Body] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).
+For avoidance of doubt, [Body] expressly waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).

 When publishing laws along side annotations in which copyright protections are asserted, we strongly recommend publishing an un-annotated copy of the law with the statement above.